-Yesterday, the Art Museum’s Collections Committee accepted the transformative gift of 225 works of art from the collection of the late C.C.
+In 2014, the Saint Louis Art Museum received the transformative gift of 225 works of art from the collection of the late C.C.
 Johnson Spink and Edith “Edie” Spink.
-The bequest includes superb works by American artists – including John Singleton Copley, Rembrandt Peale, Norman Rockwell and Andrew and Jamie Wyeth – but the gift is most notable for more than 200 works of Asian art that range from Chinese ceramics of the Neolithic period to works from Meiji-era Japan.
+The bequest included superb works by American artists—including John Singleton Copley, Rembrandt Peale, Norman Rockwell and Andrew and Jamie Wyeth—but the gift was most notable for more than 200 works of Asian art that range from Chinese ceramics of the Neolithic period to works from Meiji-era Japan.

 The Spinks’ Asian art collection was developed with the intent of filling major gaps in the Art Museum’s collection and with a specific goal of allowing the museum to present a complete history of Chinese ceramics from prehistoric times to the end of the imperial system.

-“This extraordinary gift is the result of three decades of strategic collecting by Johnson and Edie, who were guided by a shared desire to expand and elevate the Museum’s collection,” said Brent R. Benjamin, director of the Saint Louis Art Museum.
+“This extraordinary gift is the result of three decades of strategic collecting by Johnson and Edie, who were guided by a shared desire to expand and elevate the Museum’s collection,” said Brent R. Benjamin, the Barbara B. Taylor Director of the Saint Louis Art Museum, said at the time the bequest was announced.
 “I am grateful for their generosity, and all of us at the museum are excited to include their legacy as an essential part of our visitors’ experience.”

 Many of the most significant pieces in the collection have appreciated greatly in value in recent years, to the extent that it would have been impossible for the Museum to purchase them on the open market.
 A conservative estimate of the value of the Spink Asian Art Collection is $50 million.
 Certain pieces, in particular the most unusual and rare of the bronzes and porcelains, could command prices well over $5 million each.

-“The Saint Louis Art Museum’s collection of Chinese art is impressive, but the dramatic increase in market prices has made it a challenge to further develop that area of the collection,” said Mark Weil, a Museum commissioner and the chairman of the museum’s collections committee.
+“The Saint Louis Art Museum’s collection of Chinese art is impressive, but the dramatic increase in market prices has made it a challenge to further develop that area of the collection,” said Mark Weil, who at the time of the bequest was a Museum commissioner and the chairman of the museum’s collections committee.
 “This gift includes works of such a high level that we would have been unable to secure them at auction or in the private market.”